• Loading stock data...

 In November, before he was confirmed as chairman of the regulator that oversees prediction markets, Mike Selig assured lawmakers he would defer to the courts on the issue of sports event contracts.

-Before his filing hit the docket, Selig made clear in a Wall Street Journal op-ed and video posted to social media that the CFTC is not dipping its toe into the fight—it’s diving in headfirst.
-(As of Tuesday afternoon, the filing had not been made.)
+Before his filing hit the docket, Selig made clear in a Wall Street Journal op-ed and video posted to social media that the CFTC is not dipping its toe into the fight—it’s diving in head first.
+(The filing became available early Tuesday evening).

 “The CFTC will no longer sit idly by while overzealous state governments undermine the agency’s exclusive jurisdiction over these markets by seeking to establish statewide prohibitions on these exciting products,” he wrote in the op-ed.